QuickBooks Blog

 Comparing COGS to Sales Ratios

-The COGS to Sales ratio showcases the percentage of sales revenue that is used to pay for the expenses that vary directly with the sales of your business.
+The COGS to sales ratio showcases the percentage of sales revenue that is used to pay for the expenses that vary directly with the sales of your business.
 This ratio indicates the efficiency of your business to keep the direct cost of producing goods or rendering services low while generating sales.

 By tracking such a figure for a host of companies, they can know the cost at which each of the companies is manufacturing its goods or services.
-Thus, if one company is manufacturing goods at a low price as compared to others, it certainly has an advantage as compared to its competitors as more profits would flow into the company.
+So, if one company is manufacturing goods at a low price as compared to others, it certainly has an advantage as compared to its competitors as more profits would flow into the company.

 The formula for COGS to Sales Ratio is as follows: